The stability of propagating plane inertial waves in rotating fluids: Energy conservation equation for the Floquet system

-The evolution equation for the kinetic energy of the perturbations $K'(\phi)=\left(|\hat u|^2+|\hat v|^2+|\hat w|^2\right)/2$ is obtained by first using the Floquet ansatz (Eq. (\ref{eq:Floquet_2})) in the momentum equation (Eqs.~\ref{eq:NSx}, \ref{eq:NSy}, and \ref{eq:NSz}) to express it in terms of periodic $\hat f$ variables, and then multiplying by the complex conjugates of the velocity components $\hat u^*$, $\hat v^*$, and $\hat w^*$, respectively.
+The kinetic energy evolution of the perturbations $K'(\phi)=\left(|\hat u|^2+|\hat v|^2+|\hat w|^2\right)/2$ is obtained by using the Floquet ansatz (Eq.~(\ref{eq:Floquet_2})) in the momentum equation (Eqs.~\ref{eq:NSx}, \ref{eq:NSy}, and \ref{eq:NSz}) to express it in terms of periodic $\hat f$ variables, and then multiplying by the complex conjugates of the velocity components $\hat u^*$, $\hat v^*$, and $\hat w^*$, respectively.
 This gives

-where $\mathrm{Re}$ and $\mathrm{Im}$ are the real and imaginary parts.
 This equation is similar to the energy transfer equation for propagating IGWs derived in \citet[Eq.
 (20)]{LR1996}, except without buoyancy fluxes.
 The first two terms on the right-hand side of Eq. (\ref{eq:bal}) are shear production or extraction terms, which can act to transfer energy between the primary wave and the perturbations.
 By contrast, the advective term on the left-hand side ($\propto W'$) and the two pressure terms on the right-hand side are conservative and vanish when integrated over one wavelength.
 Carrying out the integration gives the relation between the growth rate and the various source and sink terms: